szabgab/wis-python-course-2024-11/SYLLABUS.md

 * Experience with a text editor similar to notepad.
 * Understanding of files and directories.

+## Version control with git and using GitHub

+* Dealing with projects on GitHub.  (eg. biopython)
+* Creating GitHub pages.
+* Writing nice documents using Markdown.

+* Writing command line application in Python.

+* Python primitive types

 ## Introduction to Computers and Programming

+* What is programming?
 * The parts of a computer and a mobile phone
 * Different types of programming languages: Compiled vs. Interpreted
 * Programming paradigms: imperative, procedural, oop, declarative, functional, logic, mathematical.